 The following architectural requirements are applicable to this study:

+- Solutions and architecture to support Ambient IoT need to comply with 5G System architectural principles for core network as defined in clause 4.1 of TS 23.501 [4] when applicable.

 - Support for AIoT Services needs to adhere to the nature of the AIoT Devices (e.g. ultra-low complexity, power, cost and resource-constrained).